iainctduncan/papers/source/features_usage.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 Input to the s4m object works differently depending on whether one uses the main left-most inlet (a.k.a. inlet 0) or subsequent inlets.
-A common pattern in Max objects is for objects to accept "meta" messages in inlet 0 - messages that configure the object, but are not calls to execute the objects main functionality.
+A common pattern in Max objects is for objects to accept "meta" messages in inlet 0 - messages that configure the object, but are not calls to execute the object's main functionality.
 S4M follows this pattern, and supports a number of meta messages, such as the previously mentioned **reset** and **source** messages.
 While these message have an effect on the Scheme interpreter, they are handled by the s4m object's C functions, rather than being passed to the Scheme interpreter for evaluation.
-I refer to messages that are handled this way as "reserved messages", as they are not meant to be used as function names in Scheme (technically, there is nothing preventing this, but it is not recommended as tracing which component is handling the message will not be obvious).
+I refer to messages that are handled this way as *reserved messages*, as they are not meant to be used as function names in Scheme (technically, there is nothing preventing this, but it is not recommended as it will not be obvious how a message is being handled).

 Any messages to inlet 0 that are not reserved messages are evaluated as expressions by the Scheme interpreter.
-As previously discussed, S4M adds implicit enclosing parentheses around any non-reserved messages that do not already start and end with parentheses, and then passes the message to the s7 interpreter for evaluation.
+S4M adds implicit enclosing parentheses around any non-reserved messages that do not already start and end with parentheses, and then passes the message to the s7 interpreter for evaluation.
 This convenience feature allows users to make calls from Max messages to Scheme more visually readable - for example, a message of **my-fun 99** will be treated as **(my-fun 99)**.
 This also make it possible for users